shanec-/nullfactory.net/Snow/_posts/2018-02-18-yaml-builds-and-branches-visual-studio-team-services.md

 What happens when you have multiple `yml` files within a single repository?
 I hadn't even considered this until I stumble across it in the documentation.

-Consider an example where the project contains your wired up CI build but you'd like to use the second dedicated build for your production releases.
+Consider an example where the project already contains your wired up CI build but you'd like to use the second dedicated build for your production releases.

 This is certainly possible - if VSTS finds a a file named `.vsts-ci.yml` in the root path then it attempts to wire it up as a CI [build automatically](https://docs.microsoft.com/en-us/vsts/build-release/actions/build-yaml#automatically-create-a-yaml-build-definition), but the additional builds needs to be [setup manually](https://docs.microsoft.com/en-us/vsts/build-release/actions/build-yaml#manually-create-a-yaml-build-definition).